Our Disciplic Succession:

 (Sri Kalyan-kalpataru, Srila Bhaktivinod Thakur)

 So, Brahma left Indra alone and came back twelve years later.
-Only after Brahma killed all his sons (also pigs) did Indra finally listen to Brahma.
-Brahma explained everything to him:
+In the end, only after Brahma had killed all his sons (also pigs) did Indra finally listen to him.
+Brahma explained everything to him.

-Brahma took out his kumandala and poured some water, and Indra saw his original form.
-Indra said, "Oh, such a beautiful form!
-Was I this Indra!
-I was so beautiful!"
+Brahma took out his kumandala and poured out some water.
+In that water, Indra saw his original form and said, ‘Oh, how beautiful!
+Was I this Indra?
+I was so beautiful!’

-After Indra listened to what Brahma had to say, he remembered everything and again got back his birth as Indra.
-You may have heard also the story of a demigod boy who cut Durvasa Muni's dreadlock—he was also cursed and had to take birth as a crocodile.
+You may have also heard the story of a demigod boy who had cut Durvasa Muni’s dreadlock.
+He was also cursed and had to take birth as a crocodile.
 When we do Nabadwip Dham parikrama, we tell this pastime.
-In the end, when that crocodile heard Mahaprabhu chanting the Holy Name, he again got his demigod's body back.
+In the end, when that crocodile heard Mahaprabhu chanting the Holy Name, he again got his demigod’s body back.

 Jay Srila Guru Maharaj ki jay.